syncfusion-content/flutter-docs/Flutter/cartesian-charts/trendline.md

 * [`intercept`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/intercept.html) - Used to provide the trendline intercept values
 * [`period`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/period.html) -Used to determine the starting point for the trendline.
 * [`polynomialOrder`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/polynomialOrder.html) -used to provide the polynomial order for polynomial type trendlines.
-* [` animationDuration`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/animationDuration.html) -Used to animate the trendlines .
-By default animationDuration has a value of 1500.When animationDuration is set to zero no animation takes place.
+* [` animationDuration`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/animationDuration.html) - Used to animate the trendlines.
+By default, animationDuration has a value of 1500.
+When animationDuration is set to zero no animation takes place.

 ## Types of trendlines